 Shortly before Samsung unveiled its newest flagship, the company promised the Galaxy S9 would reinvent the camera.
 Along with a ton of other new camera features on the Galaxy S9, Super Slow-Motion was introduced.
 With Super Slow-Motion, you can capture video at an incredibly high frame rate (960 fps to be exact), creating Matrix-like video footage.

 To use Super Slow-Motion, you need to open the Camera app.
-Swipe over to the Super Slow-Motion option above the viewfinder.
+Swipe over to the Super Slow-Motion option below the viewfinder.
 You will be presented with two options: One will allow you to automatically begin recording at the slower frame rate when motion is detected within a small box on the screen, while the other allows you to manually control the image.

 If you select the manual option, just tap the shutter button to begin recording.
 When you’re ready to capture the slow-motion footage, tap the three-button icon.
 Since the slow-motion footage is less than a second (0.2 seconds to be exact), you may want to press the three-button icon several times to capture footage in the same video.

 Should you choose to try out the automatic mode, tap the auto mode at the bottom of the camera and make sure the object you want to capture in slow motion is in the defined box.
 Press the shutter button to start recording.
 You will see the box turn yellow when it is about to capture the clip.
 As with the manual mode, you can initiate slow-motion recording multiple times within the same video.

 How to set up Intelligent Scan